Hormones and Menopause — What's the Connection?

 chemical structure of testosterone to show how hormones and menopause are connected

 Testosterone is the main sex hormone that controls male physical features.
 But people born with ovaries also have testosterone, just not as much.
+Testosterone plays a role in estrogen production, contributes to libido, and may help maintain bone and muscle mass.
 Testosterone levels peak in our 20s.
 The ovaries continue to make testosterone even after they stop making estrogen.
 But by the time we're in menopause, our body's production of testosterone is more than cut in half.

 Why are hormones important during menopause?